The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Methods

-These {\tt STARFORGE} simulations also explicitly include feedback mechanisms through supernovae and protostellar jets.
-As we are only simulating these clouds for about $100$~kyr after the formation of the first star, no supernovae occur in these simulations.
-We model the protostellar jets using the mechanism described in the {\tt STARFORGE} methods paper \citep{Grudic+21}, launching them with a velocity equal to $30\%$ that of the keplerian velocity at the protostellar radius and a mass equal to $30\%$ of the accreted mass by the protostar.
-Because of our extremely low metallicities, stellar winds are not significant in these clouds and we neglect them \citep[see for a review][]{Klessen+23}.
-Radiative feedback is likely to have an effect on these early, low-metallicity clouds by driving gas outflows and ionization \citep[e.g.][]{Stacy+12,Guszejnov+22}; however, the exact impact is uncertain due to the unknown extent to which radiation can escape the high-density accretion regions surrounding Pop III stars \citep[see e.g.][]{Jaura+22, Sharda+24}.
-Thus, the effect of radiative feedback is outside the scope of the present paper and not included.
+These {\tt STARFORGE} simulations also explicitly model feedback mechanisms through supernovae and protostellar jets.
+As we are only simulating these clouds for about $100$~kyr after the formation of the first star, no supernovae occur in our simulations.
+The existence and strength of jets in early, low-metallicity protostars is currently under debate \citep{Machida+08,Machida+13,Sharda+20,Sadanari+21,Prole+22,Sadanari+24}.
+Thus, for each run at different metallicities, we perform two runs, where the jets are ``on'' or ``off.''
+We model the protostellar jets using the mechanism described in \citet{Grudic+21}, launching them with a velocity equal to $30\%$ that of the keplerian velocity at the protostellar radius and a mass equal to $30\%$ of the accreted mass by the protostar.
+Because of our extremely low metallicities, stellar winds are not significant for star formation regulation in these clouds \citep[see for a review][]{Klessen+23}, and we neglect them.
+Radiative feedback is likely to have an effect on long timescales in these early, low-metallicity clouds by driving gas outflows and ionization \citep[e.g.][]{Stacy+12,Guszejnov+22}.
+However, the exact impact on the short timescales simulated here is uncertain due to the unknown extent to which radiation can escape the high-density accretion regions surrounding Pop III stars \citep[see, e.g.][]{Jaura+22, Sharda+24}.
+The effect of radiative feedback on our timescales is beyond the scope of this paper and is not included.